 Recently, I loaned a Chemex, Sowden, and some other brewing devices and grinders to a friend who is just starting to take her coffee making to the next level.
 While putting together some favorite instructional videos for her, I decided it might be fun to create a blog with links to some of these.

 Rule of Thumb.
-I weigh my coffee (medium grind, ground with a burr grinder...blade grinders are okay for spices but not for coffee...in the Chemex video below he is grinding with the Baratza, the same one that I use as my default grinder) and start out with the SCAA recommendation of 6 grams of coffee per 100 ml of water (I use a digital scale...although two of mine have come from resale shops and I also own the $140 Acaia Pearl (super accurate to 1 gram), I recommend the OXO digital scale if you are purchasing one new, though it is nowhere near as accurate as the Acaia; so, if money is no object for you, definitely consider that Acaia digital.
-It is amazing).
+I weigh my coffee (medium grind, ground with a burr grinder...blade grinders are okay for spices but not for coffee...in the Chemex video below he is grinding with the Baratza, the same one that I use as my default grinder) and start out with the SCAA recommendation of 6 grams of coffee per 100 ml of water (I use a digital scale...although two of mine have come from resale shops and I also own the $140 Acaia Pearl (super accurate to 1 gram); to save money the OXO digital scale if you are purchasing one new, though it is nowhere near as accurate as the Acaia; so, if money is no object for you, definitely consider that Acaia Pearl digital).
 I boil my water in a Hario electric kettle that I recently got from a friend.
 Gooseneck type spout design.

 Here is how to test a digital scale that you may be considering.
 A dollar bill weighs 1 gram.
 If your scale accurately reads out 1 gram when you drop a dollar bill on it, it's a good one.
 The OXO that I recommended above isn't this accurate, but is a good scale choice for the price.

 If you want a more effortless, easy method for making coffee (but still want more control over your coffee making), consider a Clever Coffeemaker.
 It has a valve that won't release the coffee until you set it on top of your cup or carafe.
 This allows you to steep your coffee for four minutes before extraction.
 Two tablespoons of coffee per 6 fluid ounces of water is what the folks at Community Coffee recommend for their medium grind, to start with.